November 8, 20237 min read

 Content is the backbone of the site.
 Getting final, approved copy upfront prevents significant delays and redesigns down the road.

 • Homepage Content: The main headlines, subheadings, and body copy.
+Ask for it in a simple text or Word doc.

 • About Us Page Content: Company history, mission, and team bios.